daseme/WeeklySalesEmail/GitHubWorkflowExplained.md

 2. For Dropbox authentication issues, verify that our app still has the proper permissions in the Dropbox Developer Console
 3. If files are missing, check the relevant Dropbox folders
 4. For email problems, verify SendGrid settings and API keys

+## Visual Workflow Reference

+For a more detailed visual reference of this process, refer to Figure 1 at the beginning of this document.
+The diagram illustrates how each component connects and the exact sequence of operations that occur during the execution of the workflow.

 ---